 Please note: to contact us individually via email, use this formula: staff person’s first firstname.lastname@example.org.
-We do not list email addresses because of SPAM risks.
+We do not list email addresses to avoid spam.

 Sloan Shoemaker, Executive Director.
 A WW staffer since 1997, Sloan leads the WW team and directly oversees the organization’s conservation work.
 The president of the Colorado Bark Beetle Cooperative, he’s recognized as one of the state’s leading policy experts on beetle-wildfire ecology, and has testified before a special Congressional oversight committee on mitigating the impacts of the pine bark beetle epidemic in Colorado.
 He has crafted all phases of WW’s comments on the WRNF Travel Management Plan, has testified before the Roadless Area Conservation National Advisory Committee on behalf of the Colorado conservation community, and led the effort to develop a Citizen’s Management Alternative for the WRNF’s revised Land and Resource Management Plan.
 Prior to joining WW in 1997, Sloan worked for the Environmental Research Group in Aspen, and before that was a professional photographer, ski instructor, backcountry guide, and volunteer with Mountain Rescue Aspen.
 He has served as the President of the Board of KDNK Community Radio in Carbondale, and is a graduate of Leadership Aspen.
 Sloan has a B.A. in English from Washington & Lee University and did master’s studies at the University of Denver in Environmental Policy and Management.
 He’s married with two children and lives in a solar-heated strawbale home he built with his wife outside of Carbondale.